Steel material properties

 Factors that influence mechanical properties

-The effect of heat treatment is best explained by reference to the various production process routes that can be used in steel manufacturing, the principal ones being:
+Heat treatment's effect is explained by the various production processes used in steel manufacturing, including:

-The process for Quenched and Tempered steel starts with a normalized material at 900°C. It is rapidly cooled or 'quenched' to produce steel with high strength and hardness, but low toughness.
-The toughness is restored by reheating it to 600°C, maintaining the temperature for a specific time, and then allowing it to cool naturally (Tempering).
-Quenched and tempered steels have a 'Q' designation.
+The Quenched and Tempered steel process begins with a normalized material at 900°C, which is rapidly cooled ('quenched') to achieve high strength and hardness but reduced toughness.
+Tempering restores toughness by reheating to 600°C for a specified time before natural cooling.
+These steels have a 'Q' designation.

 Schematic temperature / time graph of rolling processes